 Once you know about the different types of music that people attending parties prefer, create your own collection.

-When you carry own music on a memory card or memory stick, it’s easier to switch music or change the theme to suit the large number of guests.
+When you carry your own music on a memory card or memory stick, it’s easier to switch music or change the theme to suit a large number of guests.

-You can also get people dancing, if the party and occasion so merits.
+You can also get people dancing if the party and occasion so merits.
 In any case, carrying your own party collection of music helps.
-You can use the host’s music player or carry own too, if you have one.
+You can use the host’s music player or carry your own too if you have one.